afsalthaj/afsalthaj.github.io/src/content/blog/when-speed-kills.md

 ## So why are we really speeding?

-If the reason is <span class="accent-red">too many features</span>, question them.

-If the reason is <span class="accent-red">scope of features</span>, re-evaluate and reduce them.

-If the reason is <span class="accent-red">critical bug fix</span>, learn the art of hot fix then do post-mortem.
+If the reason is too many features, question them.
+If the reason is scope of features, re-evaluate and reduce them.
+If the reason is critical bug fix, learn the art of the hotfix, then run a post-mortem.

 <blockquote class="pull-quote-pop">
 <p>If you don't do any of these, then of course your only solution is to speed up development.
 Look how much you had to ignore to get to this conclusion!</p>
 </blockquote>

-## Should the Fastest Developer Be  <span class="accent-red">Celebrated</span> or Watched with  <span class="accent-red">Caution</span> ?
+## Should the Fastest Developer Be Celebrated or Watched with Caution ?

-It is team lead's responsibility to not under-estimate the slowness and not over estimate the fastness.
+It is the team lead's responsibility neither to underestimate real slowness nor to overestimate raw speed.

-My answer to whether a fast developer should be celebrated or not is - <span class="accent-red">Celebrate, but be Cautious</span>.
+My answer to whether a fast developer should be celebrated or not is — celebrate, but be cautious.
 This is a very nuanced topic.

 <blockquote class="pull-quote-pop">
 <p>The developer who quietly writes reliable, low-defect code often goes unnoticed, while those who create problems and resolve them quickly are celebrated — seen as indispensable to the team.</p>